vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 * Do another call to Data Management to get a token
 * Push messages by calling the Storage Queue API

-Since there is 2 calls to do to the Data Management API, we decided to allow queuing more than one blob.
-This way, if we queue N blobs, we will do only N+2 REST APIs call instread of 3 x N.  This makes massive ingestion much more efficient.
+Since there are 2 calls to do to the Data Management API, we decided to allow queuing more than one blob.
+This way, if we queue N blobs, we will do only N+2 REST APIs call instead of 3 x N.  This makes massive ingestion much more efficient.

-The loop task loops on the blobs, construct a message and post the message:
+The loop task loops on the blobs, construct a message and then post the message:

 ![Loop within Logic App](/assets/posts/2020/3/kusto-ingestion-rest-api/loop.png)